jhenriquemargrafm/jhenriquemargrafm/README.md

 - 👋 Hi, I’m @jhenriquemargraf
 - 👀 I’m interested in Languages, Sports and Cinema.
-- 🌱 I’m currently learning how to code and to become a web dev.
+- 🌱 I’m currently studying to become a web dev.